MrMoose/DTrackPlugin/README.md

 * Normal - Right handed with Z is up and X is front
 * Adapted - Right handed with Z as up and Y as front
-* Powerwall - Right handed with Y as up
+* Powerwall - Right handed with X is right, Y as up and -Z as front

 Your tracking data will be treated according to this setting so it must correspond to your room calibration.